 3-444.
-Inspection powers and enforcement procedures; warning notice; disposal notice; civil penalty
+Inspectors; powers and enforcement procedures; warning notice; disposal notice; civil penalty

 A. Inspectors may enter any facility, during operating hours, or a commercial vehicle in this state where fresh citrus fruit is produced, stored, packed or delivered for shipment, is transported or is offered for sale and inspect representative samples of the fresh citrus fruit and containers in order to determine compliance with this article and rules adopted pursuant to this article.

 B. If all or part of a lot, including containers, fails to comply with this article or rules adopted pursuant to this article, the inspector may affix a warning notice to all or part of the lot stating the reason why it is held.
-No person, other than an inspector, may detach, alter or destroy the affixed warning notice except by the authorization of the inspector, the supervisor, the supervisor's designee, the director or a court order.
+Other than an inspector, a person may not detach, alter or destroy the affixed warning notice except by the authorization of the inspector, the associate director, the associate director's designee, the director or a court order.

 C. The inspector shall issue a notice of noncompliance to the person in possession of the lot or part of the lot that states: